 Frontiers of Science Institute

 Calling all high school students!
-You have the opportunity to have fun and learn in an inclusive environment.
+Join FSI next summer.
+You'll have fun and learn in an inclusive environment.
 You will work with dedicated instructors and mentors who boost your self-confidence and facilitate self-discovery.
-The Frontier of Science Institute (FSI) at the University of Northern Colorado (UNC) reaches beyond the high school curriculum by introducing new scientific concepts during a six-week summer program that includes field trips, industrial visitations and seminars led by professionals from academia and industry and laboratory activities.
+The Frontier of Science Institute (FSI) at the University of Northern Colorado (UNC) reaches beyond the high school curriculum by introducing new scientific concepts during a six-week summer program that includes a hands-on experience, field trips, industrial visitations and seminars led by professionals from academia and industry.
+There is also an opportunity to earn college credit.

 Choose between a research mentoring program on the UNC campus where you will conduct real scientific research, or an online program where you will develop computer science and data science projects with professional mentors!

-You’ll be absorbed in learning for the thrill of learning, residential STEM experiences that stimulate your interest so you can set and work toward personal, educational and professional goals.
+You’ll be absorbed in learning for the thrill of learning STEM experiences that stimulate your interest so you can set and work toward personal, educational and professional goals.

 Stay on Campus